phbradley/alphafold_finetune/README.md

 `pbradley at fredhutch.org`.

-*UPDATE:* We are having trouble with Zenodo file uploads, so in the meantime, I uploaded a preliminary dataset with the fine-tuned parameters and the training and testing datasets to dropbox:
+*UPDATE:* We are having trouble with Zenodo file uploads, so in the meantime, we have uploaded a preliminary dataset with the fine-tuned parameters and the training and testing datasets to dropbox:

 https://www.dropbox.com/s/k4gay3hwyq3k0rb/datasets_alphafold_finetune_v1_2022-08-02.tgz?dl=0